0xAdriaTorralba/RecSys2021/README.md

 In this folder you will find:

-**main.pdf**, where we summarise our work,
+**PFM.pdf**, where we summarise oand explain our work.

 **Mixed_Model.ipynb**, a notebook with all the code necessary to load, train and test the final Mixed Model (NRT) and (RT), along with code used to perform feature importance plots.

 **Text_Based_Model.ipynb**, a notebook with

 **Non_Text_Based_Model.ipynb**, a notebook with all the code necessary to load, train and test the final Non-Text Based Model, along with code used to perform feature importance plots.
+It can be run sequentally or starting at either Train or Test sections.

 **DataExploration/** a folder containing **data_exploration.ipynb** and **data_exploration_validation.ipynb**, notebooks containing the code used to perform some exploration of the subsampling and the validation data that we used to train our models.